SofiaValley/planet/README.md

     $ . ~/.bashrc
     $ mkvirtualenv planet.sofiavalley.com
     $ pip install -r requirements.txt
     $ crontab -e       and put the text

     01      *       *       *       *       ~/planet/update_planet

+    $ vi data/s3.cfg   and add your settings there!

 How To Contribute
 =================